5genesis/ELCM/README.md

       containing 'Host' and 'Port' values in the same format as in the `Portal` or `SliceManager` sections.
 Defaults to two (invalid) example entries.

+An additional configuration file (`evolved5g.yml`) contains the configuration values for the EVOLVED-5G tasks.
+The configuration values in this file are:

+* JenkinsApi: Configuration values for the EVOLVED-5G CI/CD infrastructure.
+   * Enabled: Boolean value indicating if the Jenkins API will be used.
+Defaults to `False`.
+   * Host: Address where the Jenkins API is listening
+   * Port: Port where the API is listening.
+If empty, the default ports (80 for http, 443 for https) will be used
+   * User: Provided user name
+   * Password: Provided password

 ## Facility Configuration (Platform registry)

 The exposed capabilities and functionality of the facility are defined by a set of files distributed in 4 folders